-- In March, the Wyoming Governor signed House Bill 0044, establishing DST as the official time year-round.
+- In March, the Wyoming Governor signed House Bill 0044, which aims to establish DST as the official time year-round.
 It needs to be approved by voters at the next general election.

 - In June, the Governor of Louisiana signed House Bill 132 to adopt Daylight Saving Time as the standard time.

 - In December, the Governor of Delaware signed Senate Bill 73 to keep the state permanently on DST.
 The bill requires that Pennsylvania, New Jersey, and Maryland each do the same.

 - In June, Maine enacted Legislative Document 885 that would keep the state on DST permanently.

 - The Governor of Oregon signed Senate Bill 320 for permanent DST in June 2019.
 The state will only implement the law if Washington and California approve their all-year DST policies.